Mobile first — or how to make it in the mobile world

-If all this is said and done: Mobile First is not Mobile Only.
+If all this is said and done: Mobile first isn’t mobile only.
 Therefore, in the next step (but consequently only when the first step is finished), a derived design and a derived application for the desktop must be created.
-If it is a Responsive application, it is important to make sure that it does not negatively influence the mobile variant (e.g. by large scripts etc.).
+If it’s a responsive application, it’s important to make sure that it doesn’t negatively influence the mobile variant (for example, by large scripts and so on).

-From the editor’s point of view, there are also two things that need to be taken into account and which are interlinked: Content and design.
+From the editor’s point of view, there are also 2 things that need to be taken into account and which are interlinked: Content and design.

-Recently, various eCommerce agencies have also started communicating about “Mobile Only”.
-Of course, this does not mean that pages can only be displayed on a smartphone.
-Instead, it means that there is no longer a separate desktop design.
+Recently, various eCommerce agencies have also started communicating about “mobile only.”
+Of course, this doesn’t mean that pages can only be displayed on a smartphone.
+Instead, it means that there’s no longer a separate desktop design.
 The lowest common denominator is used, so to speak.

 How consistently one goes this way naturally depends on the circumstances.
-From the point of view of consistent, device-independent user guidance, the approach of not using elements and functions that do not work on the other seems very sensible.
+From the point of view of consistent, device-independent user guidance, the approach of not using elements and functions that don’t work on the other seems very sensible.

-Frontastic has put the experience from hundreds of projects into its frontend service to provide a solution that offers perfect Mobile First experience.
-Since the final solution is always developed by an agency or integration partner based on the Frontastic platform, we have paid special attention to the developer experience.
+Frontastic has put the experience from hundreds of projects into its Composable Frontend Platform to provide a solution that offers the perfect mobile first experience.
+Since the final solution is always developed by an agency or integration partner based on Frontastic, we’ve paid special attention to the developer experience.

 Frontastic makes it easy for developers and online editors to create an outstanding, positive experience for visitors with smartphones — that’s our promise.